andreas-breidenthal/The-Holmes-Lineage/Book_3_The_Roman_World.md

 ---

 ### VESPASIAN HOLCUS
-**~10 AD — Rome / Judea**
+**~AD 10 — Rome / Judea**

 He was named for the general who would later become emperor — a choice that reflected either prophetic confidence in Vespasian's eventual rise or, more probably, the family's habitual sensitivity to which names were ascending in Roman estimation.
-Vespasian Holcus served in the military administration of Judea in the years before the great revolt of 66 AD, in the deteriorating conditions of a province that Roman misgovernance had been pushing toward explosion for two generations, and which was now, as he reported in dispatches that went largely unheeded, within a very few years of one.
+Vespasian Holcus served in the military administration of Judea in the years before the great revolt of AD 66, in the deteriorating conditions of a province that Roman misgovernance had been pushing toward explosion for two generations, and which was now, as he reported in dispatches that went largely unheeded, within a very few years of one.

 He read the situation with complete accuracy and was ignored with complete consistency, which was, by this point in the family's Roman history, a familiar experience.
-When the revolt came he had already arranged his removal from the immediate theatre, and he watched the destruction of Jerusalem in 70 AD from a comfortable distance, with the particular grief of a man who had known it was coming and had failed to make anyone listen.
+When the revolt came he had already arranged his removal from the immediate theatre, and he watched the destruction of Jerusalem in AD 70 from a comfortable distance, with the particular grief of a man who had known it was coming and had failed to make anyone listen.
 He died in Rome, in the reign of the emperor whose name he bore, leaving behind a private memoir of Judea that was not the document of a man who had been surprised by anything.

 ---

 The dispatches that Vespasian Holcus sent from Judea in the decade before the revolt were methodical documents — not alarmist, not rhetorical, not the expressions of a man who wished to be noticed, but the accumulated observations of an administrator who had understood, from his father's account of the same province a generation earlier, that the pressure building in the country was not the ordinary friction of Roman occupation but something categorically different.
 He sent seventeen of them over nine years.
 None was formally acted upon.
 Several were not formally acknowledged.
-The specific matter that brought his analytical attention to its sharpest focus was not the political temperature of the country in general but a particular transaction that crossed his desk in the winter of 58 AD: a report from the customs house at Caesarea of a shipment of dried goods whose declared weight did not correspond to the weight at offloading, and whose discrepancy — modest in absolute terms, and not the kind of thing that a busy customs official would normally pursue — followed a pattern that Vespasian Holcus recognised from a set of similar anomalies he had noted in the records of the previous three years.
+The specific matter that brought his analytical attention to its sharpest focus was not the political temperature of the country in general but a particular transaction that crossed his desk in the winter of AD 58: a report from the customs house at Caesarea of a shipment of dried goods whose declared weight did not correspond to the weight at offloading, and whose discrepancy — modest in absolute terms, and not the kind of thing that a busy customs official would normally pursue — followed a pattern that Vespasian Holcus recognised from a set of similar anomalies he had noted in the records of the previous three years.
 He pulled the relevant records.
 The pattern held.
 Over four years, a series of shipments through Caesarea showed the same class of discrepancy — weight declared too high on departure, corrected at arrival — in a way that indicated systematic concealment of space within the cargo, not fraud on the customs duty, but the use of legitimate commercial traffic to move something whose nature the weight differential itself did not disclose.
 He traced the receiving parties for each anomalous shipment.
 They were diverse — merchants, householders, a religious foundation in the hills east of Jerusalem — but they shared a single financial connection: all were clients, in one form or another, of a banking house in Caesarea whose ownership, when examined, reached back through several intermediaries to the same Alexandrian network that his father's archive had described.
 The network was now financing something in Judea.
 Vespasian Holcus could not determine, from the evidence available to him, whether it was the coming revolt directly or simply the conditions that would make the revolt inevitable.
 He suspected the latter: that the network's interest was not in the outcome of a rebellion but in the disruption of Roman commercial arrangements that a rebellion would produce, and the advantageous position it would occupy in whatever reconstruction followed.
 He wrote a final dispatch summarising everything he had found.
 He gave it to the legate's office in Antioch.
 It arrived; it was filed; it was not read by anyone with the authority or inclination to act on it.
-When the revolt came in 66 AD, Vespasian Holcus watched from Rome, where he had been for three years, and felt the particular sensation of a man who has been proved right at a cost he had spent nine years trying to prevent.
+When the revolt came in AD 66, Vespasian Holcus watched from Rome, where he had been for three years, and felt the particular sensation of a man who has been proved right at a cost he had spent nine years trying to prevent.
 He gave his archive — all seventeen dispatches, the customs records, the financial tracings — to his son, with the instruction that it was to be kept, not discarded, because the network it described was the kind of thing that did not disappear simply because one of its projects had reached its conclusion.

 *Children:*
 - **Trajanus Holcus** — direct line; see next entry.